ericmedvet/jnb/README.md

   return new Person(name, 18);
 }
 ```
-will result in a named builder where the name is `person` and the expected parameters are `name` and, optionally (in the sense that there is a default value of `43`), `age`.
+will result in a named builder where the name is `young` (possibly with a prefix, as in the previous example) and the expected parameters are `name` and, optionally (in the sense that there is a default value of `43`), `age`.

 ### Defining a named parameter map